Crown-Indigenous Relations and Northern Affairs Canada legal fees

 Litigation costs are not solely incurred by court proceedings.
 Many of these costs are incurred for out-of-court resolution activities such as recent settlements with regard to Indigenous Childhood Claims Litigation (for example: Sixties Scoop, Residential Day Schools) as well as specific claims settlements, which seek to address historical claims in order to provide justice for Indigenous communities.

-- Of this amount, $36.3 million was spent on litigation provided by the Department of Justice Canada.
-Litigation is managed jointly between CIRNAC and ISC with the costs reported in the public accounts by CIRNAC, on behalf of both departments.
-The legal fees identified in ISC's public accounts include the litigation component for ISC's First Nations and Inuit Health Branch.
+- Of this amount, $33.8 million was spent on litigation provided by the Department of Justice Canada.
+Prior to fiscal year 2021-2022, litigation was managed jointly between CIRNAC and ISC with the costs reported in the public accounts by CIRNAC, on behalf of both departments.
+The legal fees identified in ISC's public accounts from fiscal year 2017-2018 to 2020-2021 include the litigation component for ISC's First Nations and Inuit Health Branch.

 ---|---|---|---|---|---|